Gateway to College Application Process

 Step 2) Fill out a Gateway to College application form

-- Complete the application packet in full, including the Home Language Survey and the Consent to Release Information Form.
-Don’t forget to sign it or have your parent or guardian sign it if you are under 18.
+- Complete the application packet in full, including the Consent to Release Information Form.
+Don’t forget to sign the application or have your parent or guardian sign it if you are under 18.

 - Complete your written answers to the 3 essay questions.

 - Get a copy of your official high school transcripts.

 - Take the “School District Information Form” into either your neighborhood school or your school district office and have someone from your school or the district office fill it out and sign it.

 Please note: If you live in the Lake Oswego, David Douglas, Sherwood, Beaverton or Tigard-Tualatin school district, you must be approved by the district to apply for the Gateway to College program.
 You can contact your school counselor or the district office to discuss approval for Gateway.
 Your Gateway application cannot be considered if you are not approved by the district.

 Step 3) Sign up and attend an Information Session